INVESTMENT

 What does the data say?

-Christophe Merkle tried to address this very question in a paper published last year in the top European finance journal, the Review of Finance.
+Christophe Merkle tried to address this very question in a paper published in 2020 in the top European finance journal, the Review of Finance.
 The author had access to a unique database of Barclays Wealth individual investor clients over the period of the financial crisis.
 Clients were asked to describe how they felt about anticipated and actual losses, and this data was used to infer their loss aversion.

 On average, the aversion to anticipated losses was 2 (i.e. losses felt 2 times as keenly as gains) in line with other studies.
 However, the aversion to realised losses was statistically indistinguishable from 1.